docpad-archive/documentation/community/plugins.html.md

 ## Helpers

-These plugins add extra functionality to DocPad
+These are plugins that add extra functionality to DocPad:

 - [associatedfiles](http://docpad.org/plugin/associatedfiles) - Lets you easily associate files to a particular document, and then grab the collection for them
 - [buildr](http://docpad.org/plugin/buildr/) - Supports bundling scripts and styles (including pre-processors like coffeescript, less, etc) using [Buildr](https://github.com/balupton/buildr.npm)